 Physical effects of stress:

 Constant stress creates a surge of adrenaline and cortisol.
 When adrenaline increases so do heart rate, it can also elevate blood pressure.
 Long-term effects can be high blood pressure and stroke.
 When cortisol levels increase, blood sugar levels increase.
 Long-term effects can be type 2 diabetes, thyroid issues, and an increase in belly fat.

-How To Reduce The Effects Of Stress
+Reduce The Effects Of Stress

 “If peace is what you truly want you will choose to meditate.”
 This is a practice to promote deep relaxation and build internal energy and relaxation.

 2. Uplifting Friends

 “Surround yourself with positive people.”
 Make sure to spend time either in person or by phone, with friends that increase your positive energy and help you release stress.

 “When you love what you have, you have everything.”
 Spend time with the people you love; create “family time” in the calendar as a priority.

 “Good health is not just about the weight you lose, but about the life, you gain.”
 Be sure you are getting some form of exercise or physical activity to help release the stress and increase serotonin and dopamine.
 They are feel-good neurotransmitters in the brain.